Flashlight apps harbor furtive code to steal your personal data and send it to foreign cybercriminals.

 It is indeed the case that a number of flashlight apps can and do request access to permissions and data on users’ cell phones that seemingly has nothing to do with the ordinary functioning of the app, and that such permissions could theoretically enable criminals to obtain sensitive personal information from cell phone users.
 However:

 - Having a flashlight app on your cell phone does not necessarily mean someone is stealing your personal data.
-(Realistically, any kind of app could be exploited for this purpose.)

 - Just because an app requests permissions it may not need does not mean the app is being used for nefarious purposes.
 (Many, many apps request more permissions than they seemingly need.)